 Leopards are found all across Sub-Saharan Africa and have adaptive diets that help them thrive on most safari landscapes.
 Fiercely territorial, they have a large home range.
 Other than mating pairs or young cubs, you won’t see more than one in the same area.
 We can’t recommend destinations that have lots of leopards.
 However, guides at private concessions have an intimate understanding of the resident cats within their area.
 We’ve found that these concessions can offer a more guaranteed encounter.

 A few encounters are indelibly imprinted in our memory.
-A leopard carrying a springbok up a tree in Ruaha National Park, a carcass hanging limply from powerful jaws in Namibia’s Etosha, and a resident leopard who hunted baboons in a private Sabi Sands reserve; the troop noisily voiced their protest but were powerless to stop the leopard.
+A leopard carrying a springbok up a tree in Ruaha National Park, a carcass hanging limply from powerful jaws in Namibia’s Etosha, and a resident leopard who chased down baboons in a private Sabi Sands reserve; the troop noisily voiced their protest but were powerless to stop the leopard.
 Yet these are our indelible memories.
 With our knowledge of Africa we’ll do everything possible to help you have memories that are just as impressive.

 The Importance of Having Great Guides When Searching for Leopards

 Every leopard movement is calculated.
 Even when they’re not on the lookout for a kill, leopards won’t be lounging in the open or making everyone aware of their presence.
 They’ll be hiding, creeping through the grass with an unrivalled cunning, or resting away in the forest canopy.
 The neck dips, coldly, stealthily, and suddenly Africa’s most intelligent hunter is gone.
 Five minutes later there’s a flurry of dust and a chorus of yelps as the predator strikes.